bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - Describe a situation where taking ownership led to a successful outcome.
 What actions did you take?
 - What challenges have you faced in embracing ownership, and how did you overcome them?

+#### RACI matrix

+RACI is a responsibility assignment matrix used in project management to define the roles and responsibilities of team members for specific tasks or deliverables.

+RACI stands for:

+- **Responsible:** The person(s) who do the work to complete the task.
+- **Accountable:** The person who is ultimately answerable for the correct and thorough completion of the task.
+- **Consulted:** The people who provide input and whose opinions are sought.
+- **Informed:** The people who are kept up-to-date on progress and decisions.

+This matrix helps clarify roles and responsibilities, ensuring that everyone knows their specific contributions to the project.

 #### Exercise

 **Ambiguous responsibility:** You are working on a project where roles are not clearly defined, leading to missed deadlines.
 How would you clarify responsibilities to your team and ensure alignment with the project goals?